dimikot/dklab_route/README.txt

-Dklab_Route: Library to match() and assemble() URLs using various methods.
-(C) Dmitry Koterov, http://en.dklab.ru/lib/Dklab_Route/
+Dklab_Route: a library to match() and assemble() URLs using various methods (C) Dmitry Koterov, http://en.dklab.ru/lib/Dklab_Route/

 This library parses and builds URLs according to specified rules.
 It is a bit low-level, but powerful.